-From the moment I became a military spouse, I was military!
+From the moment I became a military spouse, I became part of the military!

-I thought back to that moment in time and I realized something significant: those who have never been intimately involved with the military, whether as a service member or spouse or dependent child, shouldn’t be expected to understand the comprehensive dynamics of military life.
+Thinking back to that conversation, I know the comment was not said with malicious intent; I realized something significant: those who have never been intimately involved with the military, whether as a service member or spouse or dependent child, shouldn’t be expected to understand the comprehensive dynamics of military life.
 It took me years to understand it!
-But that comment forced me to think deeply about the part of me that is military…a part I hold with great honor and privilege…a part I wouldn’t exchange for anything…a part that is wholly and undeniably military.
+But those words forced me to think deeply about the part of me that is military…a part I hold with great honor and privilege…a part I wouldn’t exchange for anything…a part that is wholly and undeniably military.

 Military spouses are never sworn in.
-We do not wear fatigues, nor do we salute others on base.
+We do not wear uniforms, nor do we salute others on base.
 We are never trained for combat; we are not deployable.

 We are simply the military spouse.